 SQL Server Data warehouse?
 Sounds boring.
 Who would want to learn this?
-But what if I tell you that data analysis is one of the sought-after skills today?
+But what if we tell you that data analysis tops every “most valuable skills” list for a reason, and SQL in a data warehouse is right at the heart of it.

 Table of contents

-1. What is a Data Warehouse?
+- What is a Data Warehouse?

-2. Advantages of DWH SQL Server
+- Advantages of DWH SQL Server

-4. ETL Tools for Data Integration
+- ETL Tools for Data Warehousing

-5. Conclusion
+- Conclusion

 What is a Data Warehouse?

-A data warehouse is the central repository of information for analysis, artificial intelligence, and machine learning.
+A data warehouse (DWH) is the central repository of information for analysis, artificial intelligence, and machine learning.
 To make the warehouse efficient, data is loaded from different sources, like transactional databases, flat files, or cloud storage, and should be regularly updated.

 The first part of the diagram is the sources of data.
 These are databases from transactional systems.
 It can be in SQL Server or another relational database.
 It can also be from flat files like CSVs, Excel, XML, and text.